grafos-ml/frappe/doc/src/tutorial.rst

 .. image:: scruffy/module-class.png

 A Module is an object that encapsulates most of the functionality of the recommender system.
-It has predictors such as matrix factorisation that computes scores (one vector for each predictor); aggregator combine these scores into a single vector of scores (one score for one app); filters implement business logic such as not to show some of the recommendations, i.e., items already owned/experienced by the user;
+It has predictor methods such as matrix factorisation that compute scores (one vector for each predictor); aggregators combine these scores into a single vector of scores (one score for each item); filters implement additional recommendation (business) logic e.g. do not to show items already owned/viewed by the user.
-reranker finally modifies the ranked list according to some criteria such as diversity.
+The reranker finally modifies the ranked list according to some criteria such as diversity.

 .. image:: scruffy/module-flow.png

 The flow diagram above shows an example of how a Module processes the recommendations.
 We have two predictors that return a vectors of scores, which are then aggregated (i.e. weighted average) into a single vector of scores.
-The filters are fired in a chain just after the aggregator.
+The filters are executed in a chain just after the aggregator.
 A reranker is usually quite expensive to execute and runs last before the result is returned.

-Note, that Module constantly pols the database to check if there are new models (data used by predictors) available.
+Note, that the Module constantly pols the database to check if there are new models available.
 It loads these models in a background process and swaps the old models with the new models.

-The serving system should be fast, therefore, parts of the code is quite optimised.
-We will speak here about optimisations done for the Matrix Factorisation style recommender (http://sifter.org/~simon/journal/20061211.html).
-When using this model, we get an utility score for a user and an item by computing a dot product between their representation in a latent space (vectors of floats).
+The serving system is fast, and most parts of the code are optimised for faste execution.
+We describe here the optimisations performed for the Matrix Factorisation algorithm (http://sifter.org/~simon/journal/20061211.html).
+When using this model, we get a utility score for a user and an item by computing a dot product between their representations in a latent space (vectors of floats).

 .. code-block:: python